NMA93/Accessibility-Designer-Guide/docs/design-rules/typography.md

 ---

 ## Do not use text as image
-Everyone should be aware of it, and yet it keeps popping up.
-Text that was placed in a header image and is now available as an image (jpeg or png) on the website.
+Text that contributes to the content on the page and must be read should not be placed in images.
 A mortal sin in terms of accessibility.
 Screen readers have no chance of reading this text unless it is added with Alt text.
 However, I recommend not to do this.

 ---